 Hopnn Yuri

-The aim of this Italian artist is to promote the use of bicycles in the city, so all his drawings represented a quirky red and white cartoon with a striped shirt and a hat upon, and they look to be a pedal bike, colorful and funny.
+This Italian artist aims to promote the use of bicycles in the city, so all his drawings represented a quirky red and white cartoon with a striped shirt and a hat upon, and they look to be pedal bikes, colorful and funny.
 These posters are now very much part of the Florentine urban cityscape.

 #Le Diesis

 This new art project was created and supported by a collective ruled by women.
-Their paintings started to appear on Florence’s walls on the last 8 march (world women’s day).
-This project started to celebrate eight important and influential women like Nefertiti, Frida Kahlo, Sofia Loren, and Margherita Hack, all represented as the popular comix character Superwoman.
-Recently #LeDiesis comes up with new drawings, I suggest you take a walk in the suggestive city center of Florence and discover some of them.
+Their paintings started to appear on Florence’s walls on the last 8 March (World Women’s Day).
+This project started to celebrate eight important and influential women like Nefertiti, Frida Kahlo, Sofia Loren, and Margherita Hack, all represented as the popular Comix character Superwoman.
+Recently #LeDiesis has come up with new drawings, I suggest you take a walk in the suggestive city center of Florence and discover some of them.

-These artists preferred to remain anonymous but their Instagram page as already many fans and the hashtag #lediesis also became very popular.
+These artists preferred to remain anonymous but their Instagram page has already many fans and the hashtag #lediesis also became very popular.